What is a sensitive period in Montessori?

 The nervous system is becoming developed enough for a child to be able to control their bladder and bowels.
 This is the window in childhood when potty learning is typically mastered.

 The “Oh, Crap!
 Potty Training Book ” is a very popular one that is recommended in pretty much every parenting circle.
-I used the tips in the book for my middle child and potty “training” was a snap!
+There are more Montessori-aligned book suggestions in my potty training 101 article.

 Music (2-6 years)